tsmith4014/network-design-project/README.md

 ## Objective: Network Design for a Small Business using AWS Cloud Services

-Mission: System and Network Design for Codeplatoon Website
+Mission: System and Network Design for FantasyVegaMetrics Website

 ### Background:

-Codeplatoon is a website that provides a variety of coding bootcamps and training programs for students looking to learn how to code.
+FantasyVegaMetrics is a refined platform dedicated to delivering actionable insights through advanced analytics.
 The website runs on WordPress, which is hosted on an AWS EC2 instance.
-For security purposes, the database is running on-premise in the Chicago office.
+For security purposes, the database is running on-premise in the Erie, PA office.

 ### Requirements:

-As the system and network architect for the Codeplatoon website, you have been tasked with designing a system that meets the following requirements:
+As the system and network architect for the FantasyVegaMetrics website, you have been tasked with designing a system that meets the following requirements:

 - High Availability: The website must be available 24/7 and have minimal downtime.
 - Security: The website must be secured against cyber attacks and ensure the privacy and integrity of user data.